Sanjeev98singh/100-days-of-python/README.md

 real world examples of using variables in Python, code readability for better naming convention of variables in Python

 ### Day 18
+chaining of operational operators in Python, order function to analyse ascii values

 ## Installation